Anthony Wood (artist): Publications

 Wood is a co-author of A European Armorial.

 Samples of his art were included in The Art of Heraldry by Carl-Alexander von Volborth, published in 1987.

 A Dictionary of Heraldry (1987)—edited by Stephan Friar and illustrated by Anthony Wood along with John Ferguson (artist), became highly recommended as an introduction to heraldry.
 The Arms of the Lord Francis Lovel and The Arms of the Worshipful Company of Fletchers painted by Wood were reproduced distinctively on front and back covers of the volume.

 Wood wrote numerous articles on heraldic art and craft.
 He contributed an essay entitled "The Art of Heraldry" and a painting of John Brooke-Little's coat of arms to the book Tribute to an Armourist, published in 2000 by The Heraldry Society in London, to commemorate Brooke-Little's lifelong service.

 In 1996, Wood published a book titled Heraldic Art and Design.

 Distinctions and other work

 In 1995, Wood was made a Freeman of the City of London.
-From 1980 to 1982 and from 1983 to 1984, he was Master of the Worshipful Company of Bowyers (longbow makers) of London, which is one of the Mediaeval Craft Guilds of the city.
+From 1980 to 1982 and from 1983 to 1984, he was Master of the Worshipful Company of Bowyers (longbow makers) of London, which is one of the Medieval Craft Guilds of the city.